How to Start a Dog Walking Business

 Creating your Business Website

 It’s important to have a website to promote your business.
 You need an easy way for people to find you and at their convenience.
 That’s exactly what a website does.
 It offers convenience and an incredibly far reach.
 It also gives you credibility.
 When people look you up online, they should be able to easily find your business.
 It’s the best advertising you can have, and it costs you nothing more than what you’re already paying just to have your website already.

 With your own website, you can offer information about you and your services, and a way to book and purchase your services online.

 Setting up a website isn’t as hard as it may sound, in fact, many hosting providers have tailored their service around small businesses who may not be tech savvy.
-We suggest going with BlueHost to host your website, they’re service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.

 Additionally, creating a blog on your website is also a great way to attract organic traffic and expand your business.
 Check out our full guide on the best and easiest way to setup a WordPress blog here.

 Get Ideas for your dog walking business name!